cferdinandi/adventure/content/adventures/kickstarter/the-ghost-ship.md

 villains: ['Coconut Monster', 'Carnivorous Plant', 'Slime Monster', 'Tunnel Trolls', 'Kraken']
 npcs: ['The Ship Crew', 'A hermit']
 tips:
-- "The *Guide* might want to have some symbol on the ship that also appears at the camp on the Lost Isle to tie together that it's the same crew."
+- "The *Game Master* might want to have some symbol on the ship that also appears at the camp on the Lost Isle to tie together that it's the same crew."
 startingEncounter: "A mysterious ship drifts into Farfaria Harbor and runs aground.
 There doesn't seem to be anyone onboard."
 ---